 An excellent method to reduce the number of sticktights is to soak the seed pre-plant for 30 minutes in a solution of household bleach and water at a ratio of 1 part bleach to 5 parts water.
 The disadvantage of doing this is that you have to handle wet seed when planting.
 It does reduce sticktights and can help reduce seedborne diseases!

-You probably didn’t give them enough light fast enough.
+A leggy seedling is one with a root system, a loooong stem, and a few leaves near the top.
+It is a result of growing in competition for light or with inadequate light.
 Seedlings should be under at least 12 hours per day of light from the very first day they start to emerge and the light source should be less than 4 inches above the seedlings.
 At this point, they might be salvaged by transplanting to deep seedling flats or pots so that the seed leaves are an inch or less above the soil line.
 You will have to be very careful, “leggy” seedlings are very easy to break.
-Tomatoes have type C3 chlorophyll and they saturate at light levels around 400 mols.
-Direct sunlight is about 2000 mols.
-A light source that provides about 500 mols will do an excellent job.
+When you get ready to transplant outdoors, make a trench to plant them.
+Lay the stem out in the trench and prop the leaves up above the soil so they can grow.
+The plants will root all along the stem which makes the plant more productive.
+See the info about lighting systems for info about bulbs and plant lights.

 Threee cotyledon leaves, Is that unusual? (its not a missprint(>:-)>

 No, its really quite common with some varieties more likely than others.
 The plants are usually normal and the 3 cotyledon leaves just drop off like normal 2 cotyledon plants.
 Another common malformation is 1 or 2 cotyledon leaves with no growing point.
-Eventually this type plant dies because it cannot produce any new leaves.
+Usually this type plant dies because it cannot produce any new leaves, but sometimes it will spontaneously generate a new growing point which will then produce a normal plant.
+Such plants will be severely delayed so under most conditions it is better to cull them as soon as they are found.

 Do you “harden off” tomatoes by pouring concrete in them?